metagusano/metabarcoding_scripts/README.md

 -_t_: Output table with taxonomy.
 Default: input file_taxonomy.csv

 <br /><br />
-- __"boldfasta2obifasta_ref"__, R script
+- __"bold2obiref"__, R script

 Usage (command line (terminal or similar)): <br /><br />$ boldfasta2obifasta_ref -i _input_fasta.fasta_ -o _output_fasta.fasta_ -d _directory_with_taxdump_

 This script converts DNA sequences downloaded from BOLD and retrieves the taxonomic identifier of the taxon from NCBI taxonomy, to create a new fasta file with the following information to be used with OBITools: taxid, scientific_name, and record id (from BOLD).
 For those taxa not included in NCBI taxonomy the script will look for the immediate parent in BOLD, and register the name change.
-It is necessary to have downloaded and extracted the NCBI taxdump ($ wget -m ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.tar.gz)
+It is necessary to have downloaded and extracted the NCBI taxdump ($ wget -m ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.tar.gz).
+Also has the option of adding the forward and reverse primers of interest (tipically BOLD trims them out, but they are necessary for ecoPCR).

 Arguments:  <br />
 -_i_: Input file.
 Must be a fasta file downloaded directly from BOLD.
 Sequence headers should read like this (just an example): >GAHAP1377-14|Grania ovitheca|COI-5P|GU473675.
 Sequences can include gaps. <br />